Free Mollii assessments* for adults and children on Mollii Mondays

 How much does Mollii cost?

-Mollii is sold and distributed in the UK by Remotion Ltd. The initial cost for a complete suit and control panel is £4,100 + VAT (disabled people are eligible for VAT relief when buying a Mollii suit) and is backed by a 30 day money back guarantee (subject to Remotion Ltd’s terms and conditions).
+If you decide to buy a Mollii suit, we’ll put you in touch with a UK distributor.
+The current cost for a complete suit and control panel is £4,100 + VAT (disabled people are eligible for VAT relief when buying a Mollii suit) and is backed by a 30 day money back guarantee (subject to Remotion Ltd’s terms and conditions).

 Mollii comes ready to use and with a 2 year manufacturer’s warranty.
 If you buy Mollii after an assessment with us, we’ll offer you a free follow-up review, usually around 8 – 12 months, to check how you’re getting on and if we need to modify your Mollii programme.

 As long as you take care of the control panel, then you won’t need to replace it.
-But if you grow out of your suit (or need a different size after a while) Remotion Ltd runs a special replacement programme for the jacket and trousers with a 50% discount.
+But if you grow out of your suit (or need a different size after a while) you can replace just the jacket or trousers if you haven’t grown out of both.